idvorkin/techdiary/README.md

 https://docs.microsoft.com/en-us/azure/app-service/deploy-local-git

-1. Create the git credentials to deploy which gives a new git repro.
+1. Create the git credentials to deploy which gives a new git repository.
 2. Add a git remote
 3. Push to the git remote